 Like many people, I’ve disconnected with friends, family members, and co-workers in the aftermath of the election—not because I can’t bear disagreement, but because I will not tolerate unrepentant racism, homophobia, bigotry, or misogyny.
 The “echo chamber” that may be naturally forming isn’t designed to stop conversation, but to eliminate unnecessary exposure to vile things.
 (If someone comes and defecates on your front porch, you’re going to clean it up and you’re make sure they don’t “darken” your doorway again.
 We’d never feel the need to apologize for that.)

 For example, when someone is programmed by their preacher and FoxNews to make Muslim refugees all into would-be terrorists and their default response in discussing them is ugly slurs and lazy stereotypes, I often need to step away.
 It’s very difficult to work with blind hatred that refuses to be informed by the truth, as gently and thoughtfully as it might be delivered.
+If the choices are the echo chamber or unstable, angry people—I’ll hang out and preach to the choir for a while.

 And the thing is, in many ways the echo chamber can still be big enough for a majority of us to renovate the country in meaningful ways.
 With tens of millions of like-hearted people, we can do beautiful, life-saving, planet-altering work together and not have to be exposed to behavior that dehumanizes us or anyone else.
 We can use our shared influence to push back against all that feels so wrong in the world.
 We can shape policy and create positive change.
 So the parameters of the echo chamber can be wide enough for diverse thought, but include nonnegotiables that demand respect for everyone gathered.
 The invitation to the table is predicated on guests fully acknowledging the value of those seated around it.